alexmavr/swarm-nbt/README.md

 2) Expose port 3000 on that manager and visit it through the browser.
 Username: admin, Password: admin

-3) Create a prometheus datasource with any name and point it to `http://<some-node-IP>:9090`
+3) Create a prometheus datasource with any name and point it to `http://<some-node-IP>:9090`.
+Set access to "direct" and do not use any credentials

 4) Import the grafana dashboard from the `grafana.json` file included in this repository.
 Use the prometheus datasource from step 3.

 To stop the benchmark tool, run the following command on the initial swarm manager node
 	```
 		docker run --rm -v /var/run/docker.sock:/var/run/docker.sock alexmavr/swarm-nbt stop
 	```